Which is the first National Park in India? Jim Corbett?

 Jim Corbett National Park closing dates

-The core zones remain closed from 15th June to 15th November, while the Bijrani zone is closed till 15th October.
-The buffer zone remains open throughout the year.
+The core zones remain closed from 15 June to 15 November, while the Bijrani zone is closed until 15 October.
+The buffer zone remains open year-round.

 Best resorts and hotels in Jim Corbett National Park

 The Jim Corbett National Park has remained a popular tourist spot since the mid-90s.
 It’s an important centre of Uttarakhand tourism.
-Thus, the state government has actively participated in developing the area for tourist accommodation.
+Thus, the state government has actively developed the area for tourist accommodation.

-You can find a variety of resorts and hotels in Gym Corbett Jungle, from luxurious forest resorts to budget hotels.
+You can find a variety of resorts and hotels in the Corbett National Park, from luxurious forest resorts to budget hotels.
 The hotels and forest lodges are mostly concentrated in the buffer zone or outside the main forest.
 Some lodges are also inside the different zones, such as:-

 Dhikala forest lodge

 It’s a government-maintained forest rest house with all basic amenities provided.
 Rooms are limited, so you must book online before the trip.
-In the middle of the Dhikala zone, there is a high chance of seeing animals from the lodge balcony.
-You can manage food from the canteen which is open all day long.
+The lodge balcony offers a high chance of seeing animals in the middle of the Dhikala zone.
+You can get food from the canteen, which is open all day.
 There is also a restaurant on the same campus.

 Gairal rest house

 The Gairal rest house is in a remote area with few modern amenities.
 It’s not a place for maximum comfort, but you can experience the raw beauty of nature while staying here.
 The hotel is powered by solar cells.
-Staff working are mainly native to the area and have excellent forest knowledge.
+The staff are mainly native to the area and have excellent local knowledge of the forest.

 Sarapduli Forest Rest House

 Sarapduli Forest Rest House is located in the deepest part of the Dhikala zone.
 The Ramganga River flows near this hotel, and tourists often see a gharial resting on the ground from the window.
 There is a shared kitchen where you can cook food or provide ingredients for the chef to cook.
-Power is provided through solar panels and inverters.
-There are two rooms – a double bed and one triple bedroom.
+Power is supplied through solar panels and inverters.
+There are two rooms: a double and a triple.

-There are also luxury hotels like Corbett Leela Vilas, Infinity Resort, Corbett River View Retreat, etc. They are in the outer boundary of the forest or the buffer zone.
-These hotels get proper power supply and are equipped with high-end luxury items and facilities like TV, AC, swimming pool, etc.
+There are also luxury hotels such as Corbett Leela Vilas, Infinity Resort, and Corbett River View Retreat.
+They are in the outer boundary of the forest or the buffer zone.
+These hotels have a reliable power supply and are equipped with high-end amenities and facilities, including TVs, ACs, and swimming pools.

 Jim Corbett National Park is famous for which animal

-The 1st National Park of India ( Jim Corbett ) is 521 square kilometres large and has many flora and fauna.
-Under Project Tiger, this tiger sanctuary became the first tiger reserve in India because of its impressive population of the Royal Bengal Tigers.
+The 1st National Park of India (Jim Corbett) covers 521 square kilometres and is home to many species of flora and fauna.
+Under Project Tiger, this tiger sanctuary became the first tiger reserve in India due to its impressive population of Royal Bengal Tigers.
 Even today, Jim Corbett has the most protected tigers among India’s forests.

-According to the latest survey, there are of tigers inside the reserve is 252.
+According to the latest survey, there are 252 tigers inside the reserve.
 Dhikala and Bijrani are the best zones for tiger sightings.
 Other mammals and reptiles can also be found here.

-Which is the first national park in India?
-Name: Jim Corbett
+Which is the first National Park in India?
+Jim Corbett?

 Jim Corbett National Park tiger